 See how to make an infinity scarf using this beginner sewing tutorial, and add style to your wardrobe - the easy way!
 This diy infinity scarf is so quick to sew.
 And it's reversible!

-It’s time to start thinking about transition weather where I live!
-Though I still walk around wrapped in my super cozy winter fleece neck warmer (free template here), it won’t be so forever.
-I’m craving spring, and wanted to sew something to wear in the spring.
-Infinity scarves are also a great item to make for fall: when the weather is getting cooler and leaves are changing color.
-Cozy for fall, perfect!
+It's time to start thinking about transition weather where I live!
+Though I still walk around wrapped in my super cozy winter fleece neck warmer (free neck warmer pattern), it won't be so forever.
+I'm craving spring and wanted to sew something to wear in the spring.
+Infinity scarves are also a great item to make for spring or fall: when the weather is getting cooler and leaves are changing color.

 What fabric to use for an infinity scarf?

-Knits or wovens – they both work well!
-In this tutorial, I used stretch jersey knit, 95% cotton and 5% spandex, 220g/m2.
-One side is a sparkle geometric print on grey, and the other side is soft rose.
-Got them both in my local fabric shop, but I am eyeing the gorgeous floral knits at Peekaboo Fabric Shop here – check them out!
+Both knits and wovens work well.
+For this scarf, I used a stretch jersey knit - 95% cotton, 5% spandex, 220 g/m².
+One side is a sparkle geometric print on grey, and the other is soft rose.

 You can never go wrong with a print on one side, and a solid on the other: